Strawberry Patch – June 2018

 Proper Dress for Picking

 Remember to check the local weather and dress accordingly.
 Our rows are lined with straw to reduce the mud or dirt from rain or wet conditions, however, you still may want to wear an older pair of shoes or boots.
-Keep in mind straw can be scratchy so if you have a child who may be bothered by this, we suggest long pants to be more comfortable. to avoid ruining your clothing, we suggest wearing clothing you don’t mind getting stained from the juicy berries.
+Keep in mind straw can be scratchy so if you have a child who may be bothered by this, we suggest long pants to be more comfortable. to avoid ruining your clothing, we suggest wearing clothing you don’t mind getting stained because of the juicy berries.

 We have porta potties located throughout the grounds.
 Inside bathroom facilities are closed to the general public.
 If you have a specific need please contact management to make appropriate arrangements.